shalligoel/dress4win/README.md

 ## Phase -1:

+### Create a custom VPC with three subnets, one in usa, asia and Europe.
+Create appropriate firewall rules.

 ### Launching one server for database and application
 Launching Compute Engine Instance
 1. Provision a Google Compute Engine (GCE)